frappe/erpnext_documentation/user/manual/en/using-erpnext/collaborating-around-forms.md

 <!-- add-breadcrumbs -->
 # Collaborating Around Forms

-**In ERPNExt, every form comes with certain tools embedded in the system which allows you to collaborate with other users within you account to have quick and tranparent operations.**
+**In ERPNExt, every form comes with certain tools embedded in the system which allows you to collaborate with other users within your account to have quick and transparent operations.**

 Following are the tools in each document using which you can collaborate with other Users in your ERPNext account.